Sampling distributions and estimation for multi-type Branching Processes: Introduction

 \end{ass}

-The first assumption says, heuristically, that the sampling size can not be too large in order to observe an independent sample.
-The second assumption bounds the first and second order moments to obtain estimates on deviations.
-The third assumption bounds the first moment of the inverses, and is a direct implication of (ii) in assumption \ref{ass:supercriticality}.
-With these assumptions, we analyze the sampling distribution of two individuals in a generation.
+The first assumption says, heuristically, that the sampling size cannot be too large in order to observe an independent sample.
+The second and third assumptions provide bounds useful to obtain estimates on deviations.

+The rest of this work is organized as follows: Section \ref{sec:prelim} provides preliminary results on sampling individuals belonging to the same family, the main results on the asymptotic sampling distribution and estimation are presented in Section \ref{sec:main}, Section \ref{sec:ex} presents a simulation study example using synthetic data from respondent driven sampling and Section \ref{sec:disc} discusses the results of this work.
+All mathematical proofs are contained in Appendix \ref{sec:proof}.